maggiben/rocko_decoy/website/content/learn/how-does-the-compound-protocol-work/index.md

 **Interest Rates on Compound**

-Compound's unique algorithm determines the interest rates, ensuring a balance between supply and demand.
+Compound's unique algorithm determines its DeFi loan rates, ensuring a balance between supply and demand.

 **Governance and Decentralization**